nodemailer/nodemailer/README.md

 There are 3 stages a plugin can hook to

   1. **'compile'** is the step where e-mail data is set but nothing has been done with it yet.
 At this step you can modify mail options, for example modify `html` content, add new headers etc. Example: [nodemailer-markdown](https://github.com/andris9/nodemailer-markdown) that allows you to use `markdown` source instead of `text` and `html`.
   2. **'stream'** is the step where message tree has been compiled and is ready to be streamed.
-At this step you can modify the generated MIME tree or add a transform stream that the generated raw email will be piped through before passed to the transport object.
+At this step you can modify the generated MIME tree or add a transform stream that the generated raw e-mail will be piped through before passed to the transport object.
 Example: [nodemailer-dkim](https://github.com/andris9/nodemailer-dkim) that adds DKIM signature to the generated message.
   3. **Transport** step where the raw e-mail is streamed to destination.
 Example: [nodemailer-smtp-transport](https://github.com/andris9/nodemailer-smtp-transport) that streams the message to a SMTP server.

 ### Including plugins